Have you heard of Mindvalley? It’s a $100+ Million dollar business around meditation and spiritual education.

 Almost everything–all external expectations, all pride, all fear of embarrassment or failure–these things just fall away in the face of death, leaving only what is truly important.

 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.” – Steve Jobs, founder of Apple

-A great way of getting better at being present is to practice daily meditation.
+A great way of getting better at being present is to practice daily mindfulness meditation.
 For more advanced people, I suggest reading books by Eckhart Tole.

 Exercise 4: Self-Acceptance Meditation